Who is the first person that springs to mind when I say: Industry influencer? Or thought leader?

 If you’ve read any blog posts about how to get the attention of an industry influencer, they usually recommend email as the first point of contact.
 Yes, you can introduce yourself over email, but this is the equivalent of a cold call.
 Most people don’t respond well to cold introductions.

 Why?
 Because the subtext is usually: Hi, industry influencer!
 Can I sell my stuff to the audience you’ve spent the last few years conscientiously building?

 In the good old days, lively discussions were common in the comments of big blogs.

 That’s where industry influencers could cosily chat with their fans and followers, taking the ideas in the blog content to interesting places.

 For many years, this was a fantastic way to get the attention of big blog owners and build relationships that could lead to something wonderful.
 I mean a guest blog, endorsement or collaboration (not whatever you were thinking).

 But then, thanks to the persistent work of spammers, big industry blogs started closing down their comments sections.
 Now they let discussions happen on various social media platforms.
 While it’s still possible to get industry influencers’ attention by diligently and persistently talking to them on social media, there is an easier way.

-Using this technique, I’ve been chatting with Sonia Simone, Amy Harrison, Pamela Wilson, Demian Farnsworth, Jerod Morris and Sean D’Souza.
-I’ve been one of a small handful of people in the conversation.
-Now these might not be your influencers of choice, but chatting with them made my palms a bit sweaty, as I have a huge amount of respect and admiration for them as thought leaders in the marketing world (amongst a great number of others, of course!).
+Using this technique, I’ve been chatting with Sonia Simone, Amy Harrison, Pamela Wilson, Demian Farnworth, Jerod Morris and Sean D’Souza.
+I’ve been the only person or one of a small handful of people in the conversation.
+Now, these might not be your influencers of choice, but chatting with them made my palms a bit sweaty, as I have a huge amount of respect and admiration for them as thought leaders in the marketing world (amongst a great number of others, of course!).